 The short story

-I’m an colored pencil artist who lives in metro Detroit, Michigan.
+I’m a colored pencil artist who lives in metro Detroit, Michigan.
 I live with my sweet pup, Pinot, and my loving husband, Michael.
 They are my rocks.

-I grew up an art fanatic.
+I grew up as an art fanatic.
 Everything I did and thought was rooted in creativity.
 I drew paper lights to hang on my bedroom walls during the holidays, I co-invented board games with my childhood best friend, and I even handcrafted paper pajamas.
 I didn’t create the most conventional types of art, nor did I “reinvent the wheel” as most artists do today.